kcohen1997/EMS-Shopify-Loadsheet-Builder/README.md

-# Eddie Motorsports Shopify Product Loadshet
+# Eddie Motorsports Shopify Product Loadsheet

 This repository creates a GUI cleaning up Eddie Motorsports product information from the e-commerce site Shopify.
 The resulting Loadsheet contains the following information: